 As you know that you are proposing your research beforehand, the hypothesis mentioned in the grant application should be derived from your question and not your data.
 Databases are usually used to formulate a research question and hypothesis.
 You can confirm your hypothesis once you conduct your research after being accepted for a grant award.
 Steps for deriving your research question and hypothesis from databases are:

-- Choose the field of topic you are interested in
+- Choose the field of the topic you are interested in

-- Search that topic in the databases such in PubMed or Medline
+- Search that topic in the databases such as PubMed or Medline

 - You will find many analogies of that topic and factors affecting it